Liverpool City Tramways

 As a war-time measure, Liverpool City Passenger Transport employed Volunteer Auxiliary Conductors from the 3rd November 1941 through to 1st August 1946.
 These were regular passengers who helped the conductor in loading the cars and ringing the bell, in exchange for which, they were allowed to travel for free; they wore their own clothing, but were issued with armbands, which presumably conferred a degree of authority.

-In the early decades, Liverpool had several types of inspector, amongst which were: Time Keeper, Ticket Inspector, Point Inspector and District Inspector, of which there were five in 1905.
+In the early decades, Liverpool had several types of inspector, amongst which were: Time Keeper, Ticket Inspector, Point Inspector and District Inspector (of which there were five in 1905).
 Good quality photographs of LCT inspectors are, however, rare, so what follows is based on rather sparse photographic evidence.
 Details of the uniforms worn in the early years of municipal ownership are unclear, though one surviving photograph suggests that some of the jackets were open-necked, requiring a shirt and tie to be worn.
-By the early Edwardian era, inspectors were certainly provided with single-breasted jackets with hidden buttons (or more likely a hook and eye affair), with a slit breast pocket, epaulettes and upright collars, all edged in a finer material than the main jacket; the bearer's left-hand collar appears to have borne systems initials, 'L C T', probably embroidered.
-Headgear took the form of a kepi-style cap; this bore a badge that was very similar in design to the standard motorman/conductor badge, but overlain with a ribbon containing the grade, inlaid with blue enamel (see below for an example).
-Currently only 'Ticket Inspector' is known.
-Around the same time as tramcar staff were issued with military-style caps, inspectors kepi-style caps were probably also superseded.
+By the early Edwardian era, inspectors were certainly provided with single-breasted jackets with hidden buttons (or more likely a hook and eye affair), with a slit breast pocket, epaulettes and stand-up collars, all edged in a finer material than the main jacket; the bearer's left-hand collar appears to have borne systems initials, 'L C T', probably embroidered.
+Headgear took the form of a drooping-peak cap; this bore a badge that was very similar in design to the standard motorman/conductor badge, but overlain with a ribbon containing the grade, inlaid with blue enamel (see below for an example).
+Currently only 'TICKET INSPECTOR' is known.
+Around the same time as tramcar staff were issued with tensioned-crown peaked caps, inspectors drooping—peak caps were also superseded.

 Photographs suggest that inspectors' uniform insignia were changed in the mid-Edwardian era.
-Whilst the uniform jackets remained the same, they now bore elaborate collar badges, with caps bearing equally elaborate badges with 'L C T' at the top; unfortunately, examples of neither badge have survived, so the precise form, and whether they were metal or embroidered, remains unknown.
+Whilst the uniform jackets remained the same, they now bore elaborate collar badges, with caps bearing equally elaborate badges with 'L C T' at the top; unfortunately, examples of neither badge appear to have survived, so the precise form, and whether they were metal or embroidered, remains unknown.
 These badges remained in use until 1934.

-More senior grades such as Chief Inspectors or District Inspectors appear to have worn similar uniforms to ordinary inspectors, but with a different cap badge; photos hint at the general form, though an example has yet to come to light.
+More senior grades such as Chief Inspectors or District Inspectors appear to have worn similar uniforms to ordinary inspectors, but with a different cap badge; photographs hint at the general form, though an example has yet to come to light.

 In the late 1930s Liverpool had the following grades of senior staff: Chief Inspector (there were several of them), District Inspector (11), Inspector (usually called 'Road Inspectors', of which there were 131), Depot Inspector (of which there were 56) and Checker.
 In June 1945, the senior grades were reorganised as follows: Chief Inspector (just one), District Inspectors (9), Chief Depot Inspector (1), Relief District Inspector (1), Chief Driving Instructor and Mechanical Inspector (1), Depot Inspector (56), Inspector (131) and Checker.

 Liverpool employed women in considerable numbers in both world wars to replace male staff lost to the armed services; however, as I have yet to see any photographs of the Great War ladies (engaged as conductresses from November 1915 through to June 1919), and only two examples from the second conflict, details are rather sparse.
-Some documentary evidence does however exist in relation to the Great War, which indicates that these ladies were issued with serge skirts (and presumably jackets too), gaiters and large floppy hats, as well as an unknown design of hat for summer wear.
+Some documentary evidence does, however, exist in relation to the Great War, which indicates that these ladies were issued with serge skirts (and presumably jackets too), gaiters and large floppy hats, as well as an unknown design of hat for summer wear.

 Further reading